morgan/magento-catalogue/README.md

 - Ability for user to browse all products on the front-end with layered navigation
 - Manufacturers page that lists and links to their corresponding products
-- Block helper for implementing manufacturer drop-down for header navigation
+- Block helper for implementing manufacturer drop-down for header navigation into custom theme

 ## Live Demo